Angels by Cybis Porcelain

 This is how the pair of bisque angels are signed.
 The hand-signing with a brush in brown paint is consistent with pieces produced in the 1960s, so these can be dated to 1960-1965.
 Notice, also, that the studio has begun applying felt to the base; the 1950s glazed angel does not have this.
 Given the presence of the eagle impression it’s possible that the earliest Angels in Adoration may have been glazed but switched to bisque fairly soon afterward.

 The Guardian Angel is 12.5” high and was produced from 1954 to 1963.
 She was made in several colorways which leads me to think that the Angels in Adoration were probably done likewise, despite the Cybis catalog info.
-It is clear from Cybis’ Spring 1963 price list that the Guardian Angels were sold in pairs.
+It is clear from Cybis’ Spring 1963 price list that the Guardian Angels were sold as a pair.
 The white bisque pair was $50 and the stained glass/color pair was $75 in that final year.

 A red-and-gold stained-glass Guardian Angel.